sara-nl/clouddocs/surfcursus-part-A-2015-Oct-15.markdown

 >
 >That was the shutdown.
 Once the operation is finished, your VM will be removed from the display and its resources freed.
 You can start a new VM from your existing template and image any time.

+### Next: part B
+Now that you completed the Tutorial [SURFcursus - part A](surfcursus-part-A-2015-Oct-15), please continue with Tutorial [SURFcursus - part B](surfcursus-part-B-2015-Oct-15).